-After his graduation from Sir J. J. School of art, Mumbai in 2001 AD, he deliberately represented modern motifs in his art works that set him as one of the pioneers to explore Postmodern Tendency in Nepal.
-He is highly recognized as one of the influential artists of younger generation and thus he has been decorated with various awards from Nepal Association of Fine Arts.
-Several national and international solo exhibitions to his credit, his reputation are that of young creative genius.
+After his graduation from Sir J. J. School of Art, Mumbai in 2001 AD, he deliberately represented modern motifs in his artworks that set him as one of the pioneers to explore Postmodern Tendency in Nepal.
+He is highly recognized as one of the influential artists of the younger generation and thus he has been decorated with various awards from the Nepal Association of Fine Arts.
+Several national and international solo exhibitions to his credit, his reputation is that of young creative genius.

 He is also the Founder of Gallery Mcube https://www.gallerymcube.com/

-Preserving the history of each individual five skins, five elements, five empty thoughts, five senses and five hanging voids predetermine the reality of human.
-Cloth remains as the memory of each individual, covering the reality of life.
-Cloth, the second skin becomes shell of the body.
+Preserving the history of each individual five skins, five elements, five empty thoughts, five senses and five hanging voids predetermine the reality of humans.
+Cloth remains the memory of each individual, covering the reality of life.
+Cloth, the second skin becomes a shell of the body.
 It becomes the armor of social status, dignity and self-respect.
 It connects with social norms, political differences and cultural interferences.
-In Hindu religion, white clothes symbolize mourning but in Christianity it symbolizes joy which is again socio- political transformations and cultural metamorphosis.
+In Hindu religion, white clothes symbolize mourning but in Christianity, it symbolizes joy which is again socio-political transformations and cultural metamorphosis.
 To differentiate the structure of lives as male and female, clothes bring stylistic differences for both humans.

 Void in the work is the objectification of existence.
-Cloth brings illusion of human either for good or bad, corrupt or uncorrupt, sensitive or insensitive and brings judgmental psych.
-These works for me processed as anti-corruption campaign and realize the spiritual meaning of life and its values.
+Cloth brings an illusion of humans either for good or bad, corrupt or uncorrupt, sensitive or insensitive and brings judgmental psych.
+These works for me processed as an anti-corruption campaigns and realize the spiritual meaning of life and its values.

 Saurav Basnet – Theater Artist – Nepal